 - Cut the peeled ginger root into long slices.

 - Chop the slices into small cubes.
+You can keep chopping for finer pieces if needed.
 The chopped ginger is ready to use!

 Notes